JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 4. Click the next button.
 5. Add the user to the "manage-wax-crate-ms5" group.
 6. Click through to the end and click "Create User".
 7. You will be asked to download a CSV file containing the access credentials.
-These are really important and can only be downloaded once so please keep them safe.
+These are important and can only be downloaded once so please keep them safe.
 They will also be required to set up the relevant AWS environment variables in Heroku.

 ## Connecting S3 to the Django App
 If you've followed my previous steps and used my requirements.txt file to install all the required dependencies, you shouldn't need to follow steps X below.
 If you haven't used my requirements file, follow all the below steps.